Close Navigation

 • CHAS Premium Plus – Health & Safety assessment, completed with 6 additional VERIFIED services, demonstrating PAS91 compliance PLUS the increasingly requested Modern Slavery and Anti-Bribery and Corruption services.

-Prices for membership are still to be confirmed and should be released in August 2018.
+Prices for membership are still to be confirmed and should be released in August 2018, once CHAS introduces new verified levels we will let you know the costs.

 If you need any help with the additional information please get in touch as we already have the documentation available to help you with the additional questions.